beekai-oss/little-state-machine/README.md

 ##### 🔗 `useStateMachine(Action | Actions, Options) =>`
 `{ action: (any) => void, actions: { [key: string] : (any) => void}, state: Object }`

-This hook function will return actions and state of the app.
+This hook function will return action/actions and state of the app.

 ##### 🔗 `window.STATE_MACHINE = true`
 This will turn on the dev tool at console.